 Businesses looking to grow are increasingly turning to the idea of becoming more digital.
-What they really want is to make a real step change in the way they provide their products and services and with that increase value to their customers.
+What they really want, is to make a step change in the way they provide their products and services, and with that increase value to their customers.
 Their aim is to reduce time to market, scale sales conversion rates, to flex with the market and to reduce their costs.

 Many start by initially focusing on a digital vision, a digital business strategy and a digital transformation roadmap.
 They define a vision of what their business will be, in say five years’ time, and work out the steps they will take to deliver their digital transformation.
 The result is often a large programme or portfolio of work.

 It does not need to be like this.
-In our experience, your chances of digital success are increased if you kick-start your digital transformation with a ‘digital silver bullet’ – a focused and targeted plan of action.
+In our experience, your chances of digital success are increased if you kickstart your digital transformation with a ‘digital silver bullet’ – a focussed and targeted plan of action.